 - In the Woody Allen movie Play It Again, Sam the main character gives a heartfelt speech to a woman in the airport.
 When the listener is impressed by his words, he admits "It's from Casablanca.
 I've waited my whole life to say it!"

 - Kick-Ass: "Say hello to my little friend!"

-- Jumanji: The poor Butt Monkey cop, Carl, has been thoroughly abused along with his car the entire movie.
-But the cherry on the top was toward the end, when he takes the children's aunt to their home, and they hear screams.
+- Jumanji: The poor Butt-Monkey cop, Carl, has been thoroughly abused (along with his car) for the entire movie.
+But the cherry on the top is toward the end, when he takes the children's aunt to their home, and they hear screams inside.
 When Carl can't get the door open, he grabs his gun, grins at Aunt Nora, and says "I've always wanted to do this," and tries to kick the door in.
 The key word here is "tries."
-Instead the monsoon on the other side of the door breaks through the door, and sends them down the street with a couple of alligators.
+Instead, the monsoon on the other side of the door breaks through the door and sends them down the street with a couple of alligators.

 - The Mask.
 When the police arrive to arrest Tyrell's gangsters: